philseven/website-cliqqdev/content/docs/commerce_b2c.md

 * IN-TRANSIT (Package loaded to truck)
 * DELIVERED TO STORE (Package is received by store)
 * CLAIMED (Package is claimed by customer)

+**Unclaimed Order Status Flow**

+* FOR PULL OUT (Package not claimed by customer within set period)
+* PULLED OUT FROM STORE (Store has completed returns document)
+* FOR RETURN TO MERCHANT (Upon inbound scanning by DC)
+* RETURNED TO MERCHANT (Upon outbound scanning by DC)

 ```
 POST <YOUR_NOTIFICATION_HANDLER_URL>